albertbautista/community-share-web-app/README.md

    python manage.py migrate
    ```

-7. Now, your backend set up should be done, all that's left to do is run the local server
+7. Now, your Backend setup should be done, all that's left to do is run the local server
 8. Run the command:
    ```
    python manage.py runserver